 London2London: Via the World expedition saw Sarah loop the planet using a rowing boat, bike and kayak – a journey of some 25,000 miles that took 4.5 years.
 It was a charity fundraising and storytelling mission as well as a huge adventure.
-But this was a seriously tough undertaking.
-As Sarah says:

 - THE START LINE 2011: On 1st April, 2011, Sarah set off on her London2London expedition from London’s Tower Bridge and in her kayak, Nelson travelled down the Thames and across the English Channel to France.
 She was accompanied by sea-kayaking team-mate Justine Curgenven.

 - PEDALLING EAST:She then jumped on her bicycle, Hercules, and cycled over 10,000 miles through France, Belgium, the Netherlands, Germany, Czech Republic, Poland, Ukraine, Russia, Kazakhstan, China and then back into Russia’s wild Far East.
-It was in China that she was joined by a young man called Goa who, having never really ridden before, cycled over 3000 miles with her on a whim – Goa has come to represent the true spirit of adventure that Sarah wanted to inspire.
+It was in China that she was joined by a young man called Gao who, having never really ridden before, cycled over 3000 miles with her on a whim – Gao has come to represent the true spirit of adventure that Sarah wanted to inspire.

 - A TRICKY CROSSING TO JAPAN:Sarah then used Nelson and Hercules to paddle and cycle her way over 1,000 miles to Japan via the remote island of Sakhalin.
 She was accompanied by renowned paddler Justine Curgenven for this leg.